 Share a variety of quality content

 According to a recent Twitter survey, users are 31% more likely to recall what they saw on Twitter.
-As a small business or a digital marketer, you need to find new ways to capture users’ attentions on their terms.
-Instead of tailoring your content based around your most recent blogs, it should be a variety of promotional, interactive and relevant content which will appear your audience, and hopefully attract more users you want to target.
+As a small business or a digital marketer, you need to find new ways to capture users’ attention on their terms.
+Instead of tailoring your content based around your most recent blogs, it should be a variety of promotional, interactive and relevant content which will appeal to your audience, and hopefully attract more of the users you want to target.